jupyterlab/hatch-jupyter-builder/README.md

 The optional `ensured-targets` is a list of expected file paths after building a "standard" version sdist or wheel.

+The optional `skip-if-exists` is a list of paths whose presence would cause the build step to be skipped.

 The optional `build-kwargs` is a set of keyword arguments to pass to the build function.